Mountain Biking the Deschutes River Trail in Bend, Oregon

 Note that the direction on the map below is the opposite of how I recommend riding it.
 If you shuttle, it’s mostly downhill 😁.
 (See ‘How to ride the Deschutes River Trail Below’).

-How to ride the Deschutes River Trail
+How to Bike the Deschutes River Trail

 I actually don’t recommend riding the Deschutes River Trail from town.
 The first few miles are rocky and technical in places and there’s more climbing than most people realize.